GordyMcGarka/AIO-Customizer/README.md

 📦 Installation Guide
 • Extract AIO_Customizer.zip to /switch/.packages/
 • Extract assets.zip to the root of your SD card
 Note:
 • assets does not need to be updated every time
 • When assets are updated, it will be clearly mentioned in the changelog

 ⚠️ Important Notes & Recommendations
 • It is highly recommended to update the package using the built-in updater.
 • The updater includes a cleanup system that removes unused or obsolete files from the package.
 • Updates are released frequently, and files may be:
 • Renamed
-   •Moved
+• Moved
-   •Replaced
+• Replaced
-   •Or become unnecessary over time
+• Or become unnecessary over time
 • Updating manually may leave unused files behind, while updating through the package ensures everything stays clean and organized.

 Features